9 tips to speed up macOS Monterey

 Click Apple menu > About this Mac > Storage > Manage.

 The mentioned CleanMyMac X app has a tool called System Junk that digs up all those cache files.
 Check it out.
-It’s the top tab in the app.
+It’s the second tab in the app.

-macOS Monterey is a terrific upgrade but you may notice that after upgrading, your Mac is running more slowly.
-If so, follow the tips above and you will fix Monterey’s slow performance in no time.
+macOS Monterey is a terrific upgrade, but you may notice that your Mac is running more slowly after upgrading.
+If so, follow the tips above, and you will fix Monterey’s slow performance in no time.